eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 **Initialize your test suite with `REST` library.**

-In this exercise we're not going to write very sophisticated Robot Framework, meaning that we're going to do very simple test cases without doing a resource file separately.
+In this exercise we're not going to write very sophisticated Robot Framework, meaning that we're going to do very simple test cases without putting keywords in a separate resource file.
 In our `tests` folder, we have a file called `api.robot`.
 Let's open that up.

 We're going to use the RESTinstance library, so we need to import `REST` into our `Settings`